kleene-project/docs/get-started/05_nullfs_mounts.md

 In order to prepare for production, you need to migrate your database from working in SQLite to something that can scale a little better.
-For simplicity, you'll keep with a relational database and switch your application to use MySQL.
+For simplicity, you'll keep with a relational database and switch your application to use MariaDB.
-But, how should you run MySQL?
+But, how should you run MariaDB?
 How do you allow the containers to talk to each other?
 You'll learn about that next!

 [Multi container apps](06_multi_container.md){: .button .primary-btn}